Edward Caldwell Moore

 Edward Caldwell Moore (1851–1943) was an American theologian, brother of George Foot Moore and Frank Gardner Moore.

 Early life and education

 He was born at West Chester, Pa., the son of the Rev. William Eves Moore and his wife, Harriet.
-He graduated from Marietta College in 1877 and from Union Theological Seminary in 1884; and studied at Berlin, Göttingen, and Gießen from 1884 to 1886.
+He graduated from Marietta College in 1877 and from Union Theological Seminary in 1884; and studied at Berlin, Göttingen, and University of Giessen from 1884 to 1886.
 He received an honorary PhD from Brown University in 1891.